Skip to content

 Batch System at UChicago

-Before submitting to the Analysis Facility
+Before submitting jobs, review the following:

 • Which filesystem should be used to submit my jobs?

-• Always check my jobs status
+• Always check my jobs' status after submitting

 For information about storage quotas and filesystem usage, see Data Storage.